 Government Auditing Standards requires the auditor to perform limited procedures on the City of Crete's response to the findings identified in our audit and described above.
 The City of Crete's response to the findings identified in our audit is that due to the small size of the City, it is impractical to further segregate duties.
-Also, a review process will be implemented to ensure bank reconciliations are prepared accurately in the future.
-The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+A review process will be implemented to ensure bank reconciliations are prepared accurately in the future.
+Also, management will ensure the required bond reserve deposits are caught up and made timely in the future.
+The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.